 Should the lymph nodes be removed for superficial spreading melanoma?

 If the local lymph nodes are enlarged due to metastatic melanoma, they should be completely removed.
 This requires a surgical procedure, usually under general anaesthetic.
 If they are not enlarged, they may be tested to see if there is any microscopic spread of melanoma.
 The test is known as a sentinel node biopsy.

 In New Zealand, many surgeons recommend sentinel node biopsy for melanomas thicker than 1 mm, especially in younger persons.
-However, although the biopsy may help in staging the cancer, it does not offer any survival advantage.
+Although node biopsy may help in staging the cancer, it does not offer any survival advantage.
 The necessity for sentinel node biopsy is controversial at present.

-The main purpose of follow-up is to detect recurrences early but it also offers an opportunity to diagnose a new primary melanoma at the first possible opportunity.
-A second invasive melanoma occurs in 5–10% patients with melanoma; an unrelated melanoma in situ affects in more than 20% of melanoma patients.
+- diagnose an unrelated new primary melanoma at the first possible opportunity.
+A second invasive melanoma occurs in 5–10% patients with melanoma; an unrelated melanoma in situ develops in more than 20% of melanoma patients.